tt-nakamura/retro/README.md

 I discovered that an Abelian extension induces a class field.
 This discovery is now reformulated as the "Umkehrsatz" (reverse theorem) by Hasse.
 At that time, this theorem was so unexpected to me that I thought I made a mistake.
 So I first tried to spot where I made a mistake.
-I was a little nervous then.
+I felt I got close to nervous breakdown then.
 I often had a dream in which I solved this problem.
 But when I woke up, I found myself not solving it at all.
 At last, I couldn't find any counterexample which would disprove my discovery.